budser/DES/README.md

 1) Download a portable copy (no installation required) of AHK from https://autohotkey.com/download/ (Follow the link "Download AutoHotkey .zip" to download and extract "AutoHotkeyU64.exe" to a safe place on your hard drive)

 2) Save the DES.ahk file to a safe place on your hard drive.
-Edit it in NotePad or the text editor of your choice.
+Edit it in NotePad++ (available at notepad-plus-plus.org/downloads/ ) or the text editor of your choice.

-   For example, you'll want to change the script to reflect local info where you see "[DEFAULT]"
+   Do a "search and replace all" to replace "[DEFAULT]" with your local directory.

 3) Select Autohotkey.exe as the default program to open DES.ahk.